 If you’re going to care for the Red fire shrimp, it is good to familiarize yourself with a few of the basics.
 First of all, the Lysmata debelius shrimp are saltwater animals so you’ll need a saltwater aquarium (SG = 1,023-1,025).

 Although it is possible to keep them at home in smaller aquariums with few decorations.
 The larger ones, that have giant reef structures and other items, are preferable.
-Therefore, because of their size and territorial behavior, the minimal tank size for one shrimp is 15 gallons (~60 liters).
+Therefore, because of their size and territorial behavior, the minimum tank size for one shrimp is 15 gallons (~60 liters).

 Note: If you decide to have a couple, and they do not get along, there is a high chance that even 30 gallons will be too small for them.
-You can have fights and (potentially) loses.
+You can have fights between them and (potentially) loses.

 Do not forget that you should fully cycle the tank before introducing it to your shrimp because they are sensitive to ammonia and nitrite in the water.